The Hebrides – Skye, Harris and Lewis photo workshop

 Accommodation 1 nights single occupancy room at the Portree Hotel on Skye and 4 nights single occupancy room at the Harris Hotel in Tarbert with Scottish breakfasts.

-Essential equipment camera, lenses and good quality tripod and waterproof camera bag.
+Essential equipment camera, wide angle to telephoto lenses, good quality tripod and waterproof camera bag.
 Good quality waterproof and wind proof jacket and over trousers, gloves / hat.
 Hiking boots that are waterproof / watertight – Gortex etc.

 Non essential but recommended Polariser, neutral density graduated and straight neutral density filters would be useful.
 I use Lee ND filters both hard and soft.
 A Laptop with Lightroom, Adobe Photoshop or other image editing software.
 Good quality waterproof camera bag.